jayesh9747/url-shortner/README.md

 5. **Running the App:** Start the web app by running `npm start`.
 The app will be accessible at `http://localhost:5000`.

-## API Documentation

-For developers, the API documentation provides details on how to interact with the URL shortening service programmatically.
-It covers endpoints for URL shortening, retrieving analytics, managing user accounts, and more.
-You can find the API documentation at `http://localhost:3000/api-docs`.

 ## Contributing